-Gaggle is first and only school safety company to offer gun detection technology in an
+Gaggle is the first and only safety solution for student learning platforms to offer gun detection technology to stop suicides and school shootings.

 DALLAS, June 22, 2022 - With 27 school shootings already in 2022, there is an immediate need for heightened school safety and security and Gaggle, the leader in helping K-12 districts manage student safety on school-provided technology, is answering the call by rolling out a new gun detection technology tool as part of its safety management suite.